rahul-rathore786/Fair-Pay/README.md

 ---

 ### Project Description

 - Clients can **post projects** and **deposit funds** into smart contracts.
 - Developers **bid** on projects and **submit full projects** as they complete work.
 - If a dispute arises, an **AI Agent** checks the **completeness of code** based on requirements and completion percentage; funds are released to the developer and remaining to the client.

 ## 📸 Screenshots

-Below are screenshots showcasing different pages and functionalities of **SafeWorkPay**.
+Below are screenshots showcasing different pages and functionalities of **FairPay**.
 These images are placeholders from the `public` folder.

 ---